pharrisee/TheFrontLinuxServerInfo/README.md

 ### Logs

 Log files for the server can be found at `$SAVEDIR/Saved/Logs`.
-They are not currently overly helpful as they are both too detailed and at the same the not containing the info you might require for GM'ing a server.
+They are not currently overly helpful as they are both too detailed and at the same not containing the info you might require for GM'ing a server.